Cheng-DX/config/README.md

 ### Steps
 - Fork Me [Go to fork](https://github.com/Cheng-DX/config/fork)
 - Add your file to `/configs`
-- Add an item in file [options.js](options.js) to make your file is available in the ui
+- Add an item in file [options.js](options.js) to make your file available in the ui
 > See option value type declaration in [options.d.ts](%40types/options.d.ts) to help you.

 ## Configs